Spit-ups are common among newborns. Read on to learn why your baby spits up clear liquid and what you can do.

 Babies spit up because…they are just being a baby.
-The lower esophageal sphincter muscle that separates esophagus and stomach is underdeveloped in babies.
-Which allows content of the stomach wash back into the baby’s food pipe – esophagus and sometime throat- causing spit up or GER.
+The lower esophageal sphincter muscle that separates the esophagus and stomach is underdeveloped in babies, which allows the content of the stomach to wash back into the baby’s food pipe – esophagus and sometimes throat- causing spit-up.

 Breastmilk oversupply or fast letdown

-Improper latch while breastfeeding or bottle feeding can also cause baby to take in excessive amount of air.
-Ensuring proper latch while feeding may help with reflux and also save you from clogged milk duct and other discomforts while breastfeeding.
+Improper latch while breastfeeding or bottle-feeding can also cause the baby to take in an excessive amount of air.
+Ensuring proper latch while feeding may help with spit-up and also save you from clogged milk ducts and other discomforts while breastfeeding.

 Sensitivities to food or milk can also lead to excessive spitting in babies.
 Look out for allergies to cow’s milk or something in mom’s diet (if you are breastfeeding).